web

 Context & Prerequisites

-Open Inventor is protected by a license key mechanism limiting its usage to specified computers or network environments based on commercial agreements.
-This article explains how to set up licensing for the various licensing cases.
+Open Inventor is protected by a license key mechanism that restricts usage to specified computers or network environments, as outlined in the applicable commercial agreements.
+This article explains how to configure licensing for the different supported licensing models.

-• Local license (or node-locked license): Bound to a single, identified computer.
+• Local license (node-locked license): Assigned to a single, identified computer.

-The Open Inventor licensing mechanism uses the FlexNet technology developed by Flexera.
+Open Inventor uses FlexNet licensing technology developed by Flexera.

-Note: the Host ID was referred to as the Computer ID in versions of Open Inventor prior to 8.6.
+Note: In Open Inventor versions before 8.6, the Host ID was referred to as the Computer ID.

 Process